plurid/plurid/docs/ENGINE_FEATURE_ROADMAP.md

 Deferred:

 - A roll / free-look camera (the quaternion path is tested and off the camera path; the turntable has no roll by design).
-- Bookmarks UI beyond the toolbar drawer and the topics (a bookmark bar / thumbnails).
 - Copy / paste of planes across instances (needs a serialization of a plane subtree + link identity).
 - Collision against planes when flying (no physics today).
 - `content-visibility` for culled planes (needs intrinsic sizes; `visibility: hidden` + containment is used).